pau13-loop/BiciPalma/README.md

 ## Motivation

-I've done this kata really motivated beacause was one of the first ever programs i had to develop with the programming language Java.
-This kata has helped me to develop my skills working with the OOP programming paradigm and it made me apply the TDD process during all the kata, by this way has been abit easier to develop it.
+I've done this kata really motivated because being one of the first ever programs I had to develop with the programming language Java.
+This kata has helped me to develop my skills working with the OOP programming paradigm and it made me apply the TDD process during all the kata, by this way has been a bit easier to develop it.
 I start to feel that Java could be like the 4x4 programming language and I really like to imagine all the chances that gives you one time you are in control of what are you doing.

 ---